-Today, there are 33 historic resources in the district, including buildings such as the Marshall-Chapman House (frame and stone), A.L.
-Davis commercial building (stone), the Baptist Academy (stone), and the Rinkey Dink Domino Hall (frame and asphalt sheeting).
-The district also contains one contributing structure-the bridge over the Dripping Springs Branch of Onion Creek (concrete and asphalt) - and one noncontributing object - a modern granite commemorative marker on the north side of the bridge above Dripping Springs Branch.
+Today, there are 30 historic resources in the district, including buildings such as the Marshall-Chapman House (frame and stone), A.L.
+Davis commercial building (stone), the Baptist Academy (stone), and the Rinkey Dink Domino Parlor (frame and asphalt sheeting).
+The district also contains one structure-the bridge over the Dripping Springs Branch of Onion Creek (concrete and asphalt).
 Also within the district boundaries are the springs from which the town derived its name.
-Of undetermined age, the springs likely drew Native Americans to the bluff long before Anglo pioneers chose to settle at the site.
-Long time Dripping Springs residents attest to the authentic appearance of the main spring which consists of a fern-covered limestone outcropping releasing rivulets of water to a natural limestone basin above a leg of Onion Creek called Spring Branch.
+Of undetermined age, the springs drew Native Americans to the bluff long before Anglo pioneers chose to settle at the site.
 Other resources in the Dripping Springs Downtown Historic District date to two distinct periods of development.
 The first is from 1872 to about 1920, when several stone commercial buildings and frame dwellings were constructed, and the second dates from about 1935 to 1941, when a number of small-scale commercial buildings and houses were built.
 Although several frame buildings are found along Mercer and College streets, stone is the predominant building material for all types of resources, and it is the stone construction that lends the district its unique character.
-Local limestone, both natural and dressed, is found in domestic properties, commercial buildings, education buildings, theaters, cafés, and historic garages, and gas stations.
+Local limestone, both natural and dressed, is found in domestic properties, commercial buildings, education buildings, theaters, cafés, and historic garages and gas stations.